tpope/vim-fireplace/README.markdown

 told you.
 Such is the way with fireplace.vim.
 By the way, this plugin is for Clojure.

-Fireplace.vim used to be called foreplay.vim, but it was renamed so Java developers wouldn't have to speak in hushed tones.

 ## Installation

 First, set up [cider-nrepl][].
 (If you skip this step, fireplace.vim will